TheFuZiOnZz/Research-Dashboard/World Politics/United States/2021-24 Joe Biden/2023- Weiss Special Counsel Investigation.md

 # Shokin’s Removal & the Loan Guarantee
 - On 10 February 2015, Viktor Shokin was appointed Prosecutor General of Ukraine, replacing Vitaly Yarema.
     - `To replace Mr. Yarema, the Verkhovna Rada on February 10 approved the president’s nomination of Viktor Shokin, who was appointed deputy procurator general in December 2004 and has served in that position ever since.` [link](https://web.archive.org/web/20170613175247/http://www.ukrweekly.com/uwwp/shokin-replaces-yarema-as-top-prosecutor/)
-- He was a controversial appointee due to his perceived role in blocking prosecutions against those accused of shooting demonstrators in the [[2014]] and was accused of blocking major cases against allies and influential figures and hindering the fight against corruption in Ukraine which caused the EU, IMF, U.S and others to call for his removal.
+- He was a controversial appointee due to his perceived role in blocking prosecutions against those accused of shooting demonstrators in the [2013-14 Euromaidan Protests](2013-14%20Euromaidan%20Protests) and was accused of blocking major cases against allies and influential figures and hindering the fight against corruption in Ukraine which caused the EU, IMF, U.S and others to call for his removal.
     - `“The nomination of Shokin is a shock” – shouted the participants of the manifestation in front of the Ukrainian Embassy in Warsaw.
 Ukrainians, Kazakhs and Warsaw residents gathered in front of the building and protested against the most recent changes in the Prosecutor General’s Office in Ukraine and the nomination of Victor Shokin to head the prosecutor’s office.

         Representatives of the Open Dialogue Foundation, which organised the protest, were drawing the attention of passers-by and the media present on location, to the attempts by the Prosecutor’s Office to protect and cover for the people responsible for the massacre on Maidan.
 An appeal was also filed with the Ambassador and addressed to the Ukrainian President, the Prime Minister and MPs, in which Shokin’s nomination was heavily criticised.`